Prestonsburg Fire Department honors retired Kentucky trooper who passed away - NewsBreak

 “He will be missed by all that knew and loved him,” Gayheart’s online obituary said.Vaughn Shafer, Kanawha County, West Virginia Building Commissioner since 2011, passes away

-The obituary said visitation began Friday, and funeral services were held on Sunday at 1:30 p.m. at Nelson Frazier Funeral Home in Martin.
+The obituary said visitation began Friday, and funeral services were held on Sunday at 1:30 p.m. at Nelson Frazier Funeral Home in Martin, Kentucky.

-Burial services followed at Gayheart Family Cemetery in Langley, the obituary said.
+Burial services followed at Gayheart Family Cemetery in Langley, Kentucky, the obituary said.

-- Applications open for program that helps workers in need of a fresh start

-- Georgetown PD on how to prevent porch pirates this holiday season

-Prestonsburg FD asked drivers to be careful on State Route 80 on Sunday while crews set up a flag to honor Gayheart.
-Inez Volunteer Fire Rescue assisted with the setup, Prestonsburg Fire Department said.
+Prestonsburg FD asked drivers to be careful on State Route 80 between Martin and Langley on Sunday while crews set up a flag to honor Gayheart.
+Inez Volunteer Fire Rescue assisted with the setup, Prestonsburg FD said.

-“He served our communities with so many other agencies and defined a public servant,” Prestonsburg Fire Department said.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“He served our communities with so many other agencies and defined a public servant,” Prestonsburg FD said.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0